Taylor Swift, Ed Sheeran lead MTV Video Music Award nominations

 The show, which attracts a young audience prized by advertisers, will air live from the Microsoft Theater, formerly the Nokia Theatre in Los Angeles.

-The Video Music Awards began in 1984 and helped propel the young cable channel, now owned by Viacom Inc (VIAB.O), as a player in the entertainment industry.
+The Video Music Awards began in 1984 and helped propel the young cable channel, now owned by Viacom Inc, as a player in the entertainment industry.

 (Reporting by Katherine Davis-Young; Editing by Mary Milliken and Lisa Shumaker)